MARKET ANALYSIS 2018

 No cultural test is required in order to apply for the initial 20% rebate, and the rebate also applies to key non-resident salaries paid in Georgia.
 The online application is valid for two years.

-On 30 November 2017, the Minister of Culture and Monument Protection of Georgia Mikheil Giorgadze and the Director of the GNFC Zurab Maghalashvili visited the Georgian Film studio and watched archive materials from the project Chronicle of Georgia, which started in 2016.
-The project implies cleaning, sorting, restoration and transferring to digital.
+In 2018, the Deputy Minister of Education, Science, Culture and Sport Levan Kharatishvili and the Director of the GNFC Zurab Maghalashvili visited the Georgian Film Studio to assess the situation of the project Chronicle of Georgia, which started in 2016.
+The project implies cleaning, sorting, restoration and transferring archive material to digital support.
 The studio has a unique documentary collection of 25,000 boxes of films reflecting the history of Georgia in the 20th century.
+The current 12,000 boxes were technically developed, cleaned, and transferred to 1 minute digital format in 2018.

-In 2017 the first edition of the Georgian Cinema Forum See for the first time in Bakuriani was held in Bakuriani.
-The event was organised by the Ministry of Economy of Georgia and the GNFC, with plans to become an early event for Georgian film industry representatives and their latest films.
+In 2018 the second edition of the Georgian Cinema Forum was held in Kutaisi.
+The event was organised by the Ministry of Economy of Georgia and the GNFC.
+Also in 2018 a workshop for film critics and bloggers was held in Kutaisi.
+The workshop was organised by the Creative Europe Desk Georgia.

 Private channels, Broadcasting Company Rustavi 2 and TV Imedi, are usually the producers of TV series.
 Public Broadcasting – First Channel also produces documentaries.
 TV channels do not fund independent film production as a rule, but it depends on the individual case, according to sources from GNFC.